abadikrs/ahmed-alkharusi.github.io/_pages/book.md

 ---
 layout: page
 permalink: /book/
-title: book
+title: teaching
 description: Materials for courses you taught.
 Replace this text with your description.
-nav: true
+nav: false
-nav_order: 6
+nav_order: 2
 ---

 Click here to download my book.